 Payoneer takes 3-5 business days to process payments, and it supports the following currencies.

-You can send or receive payment from another Payoneer account or traditional bank accounts.
+You can send or receive payment from another Payoneer account or a traditional bank account.
 Charges vary, and you can check the details on their fees page.

 Being a freelancer, it is essential to keep track of where your money is coming from and where it is going personally and professionally.

-Revolut mobile application is neat, fast and almost everything you can do within app.
-Its one of the best I’ve ever seen.
+Revolut mobile application is neat, fast, and has almost everything you can do within the app.
+It is one of the best I’ve ever seen.

 Revolut’s business account helps you get rid of unwanted changes in the name of exchange rates, cross-border transfers, and other kinds of fees that none of us remember and yet lose a chunk of our money in the long run.